Criminal lawyer Russell Brown

 A criminal lawyer you can trust

 Criminal lawyer Russell Brown founded RBX Law in 2022.
 Russell began practicing criminal defense in 2016 under the tutelage of criminal law specialist Robert F. Landheer.
 During that time, Russell noticed a lack of options for quality criminal defense services at a reasonable price.
-RBX was founded to provide its clients with a trustworthy criminal defense lawyer at a reasonable price.
+Russell created RBX to provide clients with a trustworthy criminal defense lawyer at a reasonable price.
 Our goal is to make sure that every client is satisfied with our services.

 “There is no one-size-fits-all in criminal defense.”